Leash Laws & Seasonal Bans: Ogunquit Beach Dog Rule 2026

 Is Ogunquit Beach free?

-Visiting the beach is free of cost.
+Visiting the beach is free.
 But parking lots charge a daily fee.
 The hourly parking rate is $8, and the full-day parking rate is $45.
 Motorcycle and scooter rates are $15 and $10.

 What is the prettiest beach in Maine?